tfgrid-studio/tfgrid-docs/docs/getting-started/quickstart.md

 Deploy your first application on ThreeFold Grid in **5 minutes**.

 :::tip
-New in v0.10.0
+New in v0.13.4
-You can now deploy apps directly by name!
-No need to clone repositories manually.
+Complete workflow from installation to deployment with registry integration!
 :::

 ---